On-target Utilities and Firmware

 • Application bitstream device tree overlay *.dtbo

-• If its a Vitis based PL design using XRT - metadata file in .xclbin format
+• If its a Vitis based PL design using XRT, a metadata file in .xclbin format

 • shell.json with metadata about the PL design

-The .bit.bin, .dtbo and .xclbin are required to have the same file name. etc - example.bit.bin, example.dtbo and example.xclbin
+The .bit.bin, .dtbo and .xclbin are required to have the same file name (for example, example.bit.bin, example.dtbo and example.xclbin).

-Note that in 21.1, dfx-mgt expects a .bit.bin format bitstream. .bit.bin is .bit files with the description header trimmed.
-To convert a .bit file to .bit.bin, use bitgen as below:
+NOTE: In 2021.1, dfx-mgt expects a .bit.bin format bitstream. .bit.bin is .bit files with the description header trimmed.
+To convert a .bit file to .bit.bin, use the following bitgen:

 echo 'all:{system.bit}'>bootgen.bif